AzlinRusnan/MovieLens_Data_Analysis_with_MongoDB_and_Cassandra/README.md

 >
 > **Insights:**
 >
-> From the list of movies rated, user ID 405 loves to watch the Drama genre.
+> From the list of movies rated, user ID 405 loves to watch the Drama genre the most.

 ### Cassandra Analysis: